Explicit formulas for the spectral side of the trace formula of SL(2): The continuous contribution to the spectral side

-Note that while we recognize the integral as the Satake transform, we are not in fact using the Satake isomorphism at unramified places.
+with $H_v(t_v)^\frac12=|t_v|$ the usual modulus character of $P=M\ltimes N$, related to the height function $H$ defined in (\ref{A'}).
+Note that while we recognise the integral as the Satake transform, we are not in fact using the Satake isomorphism at unramified places.
 Finally, setting $g=S\Phi$, we arrive at the Mellin transform

-if we normalize measures such that $\vol((\A^\times)^1)=1$.
-The condition is not a serious one; indeed, for our purposes it is enough to know that the measure is nonzero and finite, which is certainly true.
+Though for our purposes it is enough to know that the latter measure is nonzero and finite, which is certainly true.
 (This is related to the constant $c$ in \cite[{\S16}]{JL}.)
 So given a test function $f$, we may view the trace $\tr(\rho(f,\eta,s))$ as the Mellin transform $\hat{g}(s)$ of a smooth compactly supported function defined on the positive real numbers. \end{proof}